lecturer of 2026/2027 Autumn semester

 Upon completing the course the student:

-- can apply vector and matrix calculus to the analysis of physical and biological models;;
+- can apply vector and matrix calculus to the analysis of physical and biological models;

 - can solve simpler problems related to limit values, derivatives and integrals;